galdolber/guit/README.md

 ### Code generation, the less you write the better!

-To accomplish its goal it uses tree types of code generation:
+To accomplish its goal it uses three types of code generation:

  * Gwt generators: this is code you will never see (i.e: static events binding)
  * Annotation processing: this ones generate a lot of code that you'll have to write otherwise, you can see the generated code and reference it while coding, but you don't have to maintain it